Take time to read our useful terms and conditions

 Extreme weather conditions, such as strong winds, storms, floods or snow could lead to the park having to be closed during opening hours, and we may have to ask you to leave the park.
 This will be done in accordance with our Health and Safety and Risk Assessments which prioritise visitor and staff safety.
 If we are unable to open the park or we have to ask you to leave during your visit due to weather conditions, we will arrange for you to visit on an alternative day.

 We welcome well behaved Dogs and just ask that they are kept on a lead at all times.
-Dogs are not allowed in the Tearoom (with the exception of Assistance Dogs) but, we have outdoor seating and a Marquee area which is dog friendly.
+Dogs are not allowed in the Tearoom (with on wet days and with the exception of Assistance Dogs) but, we have outdoor seating which is dog friendly.
 Owners are expected to clean up after their dogs and ensure they do not cause a nuisance to other visitors.

 We do not recommend leaving dogs (or other animals) in a car whilst visiting.
 Management reserve the right to report any dog (or other animal) believed to be in (or at risk of being in) a distressed state having been so left and, if Management deem it necessary, to break into the car entirely at the owner’s expense.